Court Intrigue Beyond Europe: S.C. Emmett’s The Throne of the Five Winds

 Recent Comments

-- Sonofthunder on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 3 mins ago

-- jfarish102 on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 6 mins ago
+- ronaldlizotte678 on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 1 min ago

-- Pilgrim on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 9 mins ago
+- JanaJansen on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 29 mins ago

+- mdhughes on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 1 hour ago

+- Jen on The Original Story of “Jack and the Beanstalk” Was Emphatically Not for Children 2 hours ago

-- AndyLove on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 12 mins ago
+- Gareth Wilson on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 2 hours ago

-- adjbaker on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 17 mins ago
+- John Smith on We Are Very Into the Idea of Michael Keaton Returning as Batman for a Batman Beyond Movie 2 hours ago

+- PamAdams on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 3 hours ago

-- Mattinee on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 17 mins ago
+- Lord_Monch on See Your Friends “One Last Time” in the Final Trailer for Star Wars: The Rise of Skywalker 3 hours ago

-- An avid reader on Read an Excerpt from Naomi Kritzer’s Catfishing on Catnet 18 mins ago

-- andrewrm on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 19 mins ago
+- Devin Smith on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 3 hours ago

+- Adam on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 4 hours ago